HazemYM02/cyber-range-emulator/README.md

 - 📡 Observe and test attacks across all machines freely
 - 🖼️ Visualize container roles and communication paths via a custom GUI
 - 🔍 Use `tcpdump`, `ping`, `curl`, `nmap` to test connectivity and visibility
-- 💻 No IP subnetting, routing, or manual route setup required

 ---